 Buddy is my 26-year-old blue-and-gold macaw.
 He was 19 when given to me in August 2012 by a friend whose job situation was requiring extensive travel.
-Knowing that I moved to a house specifically so I could get a macaw, she called saying she had a house warming gift for me.
+Knowing that I moved to a house specifically so I could get a macaw, she called saying she had a housewarming gift for me.
 Best gift ever!
-She and her husband brought Buddy and his 6-foot wide cage down from a small town in Northern Arizona to my house in Mesa, Arizona.
+She and her husband brought Buddy and his six-foot-wide cage down from a small town in northern Arizona to my house in Mesa.
 Buddy and I hit it off instantly.

 Buddy and I became a registered Pet Partners therapy team a year later in September 2013.
 Soon after, we were recruited for a local reading therapy program for kids.
 Buddy loves being read to by the kids and has proven to be quite an active listener.
 His favorite book is Dr. Seuss’s Green Eggs and Ham, but he’ll sit patiently on a child’s lap for 15 minutes at a time for just about any book, hanging onto every word and studying every illustration.